 Why choose Downtown Lowell?

 A daytime population of over 16,000 students, residents, and workers crowd the streets of Downtown Lowell each day.
 Over 110,267 people reside in Lowell, Ma. with an average household income of $72,670.
 In addition, the City plays host to hundrewds of thousands of tourists each year that attend the Lowell Folk Festival, concerts at the Tsongas Center at UMass Lowell, Sporting Events and Lowell Auditorium, and the Performing Arts.

 Home of a National Historic Park, eight museums, an award-winning theatre, and the largest free folk festival in the country all of which contribute to over 2 million visitors to the Downtown area each year.

 Lowell's public-private economic development team has produced investments of $800 million in restoration, business development, and new growth during the city's revitalization efforts.
 Physical improvements in Downtown Lowell include the Hamilton Canal Project and JAM Plan.

 The Economic Development Office provides an array of programs and financial incentives available to businesses and real estate developers doing business in Lowell.

 The Lowell Plan, administered by the City and local financial institutions, is a low-interest loan fund dedicated to development of retail, restaurants, and arts and entertainment venues.

 Yes, Parking is available and cheap in Downtown Lowell!
-Five City-owned garages and one City-owned parking lot offer low rates and convenience as all of Downtown is within walking distance of a major parking facility.
+Six City-owned garages offer low rates and convenience as all of Downtown is within walking distance of a major parking facility.

 The first industrial City in the country has since undergone a renaissance, however the signs of history remain throughout the Downtown.
 The entire Downtown is governed by a Historic District, which protects the integrity of the historical value and uniqueness of the City while working with businesses to promote economic development.